 Sport Management/Business Major

-Courses in the sport management/business major prepare students for positions in the athletic world including athletic administration, sport/recreational facility management, and coaching and event management.
+The Sport Management major prepares students for positions in the athletic world including athletic administration, sport/recreational facility management, coaching, and event management.
 Students explore the theories and principles of management as applied to sport programs and facilities.
-As a joint venture of the Department of Physical Education and the Department of Business, the goal of the sport management major is to prepare students to become a valuable part of the workforce in a variety of venues within the sport culture, thereby fulfilling the Geneva College mission statement, “for the purpose of developing servant-leaders, transforming society for the kingdom of Christ.”
+As a joint venture of the Department of Business and the Department of Physical Education, the goal of the sport management major is to prepare students to become a valuable part of the workforce in a variety of venues within the sport culture, thereby fulfilling the Geneva College mission statement, “to equip students for faithful and fruitful service to God and neighbor.”

 Thirty-nine hours of the 57 required hours are taught within the Business Department.
 The following 18 credit hours are the required hours taught within the Physical Education Department: